addr2data/aws-certification-prep/exercises/ex-003_TestingBasicConnectivity.rst

      -
         + $0.0116 per hour per Instance (t2.micro)
      -
-        + During this exercise we will be launching two Instances, using ami-a4dc46db (Ubuntu Server 16.04 LTS), which is 'Free tier eligible'.
+        + During this exercise we will be launching two Instances, using the Ubuntu Server 16.04 LTS AMI, which is 'Free tier eligible'.
         + It is not expected that these Instances will need to be running for more than one hour.
    * - Elastic IPs
      -